michaelpatrickpurcell/xix/README.md

 Each exchange consists of a series of _tricks_.

 You can win an exchange by _taking_ three tricks or by forcing your opponent to abandon the exchange.
-At the end of each exchange, points will be awarded to the player who won the exchange.
+At the end of each exchange, points will be awarded to whoever won the exchange.

 After each exchange, you will check to see if the game ends.

 If not, you will redistribute the cards that were played during the previous exchange via a draft.
 Then, you will play another exchange.

-You win if you have more points than your opponent when the game ends.
+You win if your scores add up to nineteen and you have the fewer points than your opponent or if you are the first to earn nineteen or more points.

 ### Hands
-Throughout the game, both players will mange two hands of cards:
+Throughout the game, you will each mange two hands of cards:
   - **Closed Hand**: These cards are kept secret from your opponent.
 You should hold these cards so that you can see the faces of the cards but your opponent cannot.
   - **Open Hand**: These cards are not secret.
-You should hold these cards so that your opponent can see the faces of the cards.
+You should place these cards face up on the table in front of you.

 You will begin the game with six cards in your closed hand and zero cards in your open hand.

 When you draft cards, you will add the cards that you draft to your open hand.

 ### Tricks
-Both players will play one card in each trick.
+You will both play one card in each trick.
 You play a card by placing it face up in the middle of the table.
 When you play a card, you may play any card from either your closed hand or your open hand.

 You should randomly determine which player will _lead_ the first trick (i.e. play the first card) of the game.
-Thereafter, whoever lost the previous trick will lead the next trick.
+Thereafter, whoever won the previous trick will lead the next trick.

-If the face values of the two cards played in a trick add up to nineteen, then the second player takes the trick.
+If the face values of the two cards played in a trick add up to nineteen, then whoever played the card with the lower face value takes the trick.
 Otherwise, whoever played the card with the higher face value takes the trick.

 ### Strikes
 If you lose a trick then you receive a _strike_.
-You must choose a card from the strike row and slide it towards you.
-If the card you choose is face down, you may _peek_ at its face value.

 After you receive a strike you must do one of the following:
   - **Abandon the Exchange**: You lose the current exchange.
 Points will be awarded to your opponent.
   - **Raise the Stakes**: Keep playing the current exchange.
 Increase the number of points that will be awarded to whoever wins the current exchange.